-For example, Amazon has quietly entered the healthcare industry over the past two years.
+For example, Amazon (AMZN) has quietly entered the healthcare industry over the past two years.
 In 2019, the company launched Amazon Care, which serves as a medical service and benefit for employees.

 The king of e-commerce has been buying and deploying capital to healthcare and biotech companies alike.
 Here are some of its notable investments and acquisitions: